Company Logo - Home Link

 Barrio Alto Lisbon

-One excellent choice is the Best of Bairro Alto & Chiado tour, and it includes admission to the Convento do Carmo, tickets for the Santa Justa lift, a tour of the Church of Sao Roque, and much more.
+One excellent choice is the Best of Bairro Alto & Chiado tour, and it includes admission to the Convento do Carmo, tickets for the Santa Justa elevator, a tour of the Church of Sao Roque, and much more.

 Another option is the Flavor of Bairro Alto & Chiado tour.
 As the name implies, you can expect samples of Portuguese green wine, local cheeses, and cured ham.